Review of Python Machine Learning

 Summary of Python Machine Learning

-As always, we hope you enjoyed the post, and that I have convinced you to read the book.
+As always, we hope you enjoyed the post, and that we have convinced you to read the book.
 You can buy it on Amazon here:

 Python Machine Learning